 - 1 medium yellow onion small diced

 - 10 ounces green cabbage roughly chopped (about 2 cups)

 - 1 Korean zucchini small diced (or regular zucchini)

 - 3 tablespoons oyster sauce

 - 2 tablespoons granulated sugar

 - 3 tablespoons cornstarch mix every 3TBSP cornstarch with 3TBSP water to make cornstarch slurry

 - 4 bundles Korean fresh noodle

-- Simmer the jajangmyeon sauce:Add the water and bring everything to a boil, then reduce the heat to keep it at a moderate simmer.
-Let the sauce simmer for about 10 to 15 minutes or to your desired saltiness.*Depending on the brand of noodles you are using, it may be saltier or bland.
+- To the pan, add the water, oyster sauce, and sugar and bring it to a boil.
+Then, reduce the heat to keep the sauce at a moderate simmer.
+Let the sauce cook for about 10 to 15 minutes or to your desired saltiness.*Depending on the brand of noodles you are using, it may be saltier or bland.
 If your noodles are on the bland side, you may want to reduce the sauce a bit more so that it'll balance your noodles, and vice versa.*

-- Cook the noodles:While the jajangmyeong is simmering, boil your noodles.
-Place the noodles into the pot of boiling water and cook according to the package instructions.
-Once cooked, drain the noodles and rinse in cold water and drain well.
-Portion the noodles into serving plates/bowls.
+- Cook the noodles:While the jajangmyeon sauce is simmering, boil the noodles.
+Bring a pot of water to a boil and add the noodles.
+Cook them according to package instructions and drain well.
+If using Korean fresh noodles, rinse with water to remove excess starch and drain well.
+Portion the noodles into bowls and set aside until needed.